 - Repeat on the other side, then go back to your starting position.

 - Lay on one side, keeping your legs stacked on top of one another to start.
-Over your knees, wrap the resistance band over your thighs for more of a challenge.
+Optionally, you can wrap a resistance band over your thighs for more of a challenge.

 - Lift your right knee slowly while maintaining the joint in your feet.
 Hold for a short while before re-lowering your leg gradually.

 - Perform 10 to 15 reps on each side.

 5. Glute Bridge

 As you would have imagined, the glutes benefit greatly from glute bridges, and the hip abduction added after the motion is fantastic for elevating your butt and shaping your outer thighs.
 You can add more challenges to this using a resistance band.